 Current Special Exhibitions

-	This exhibition was organized by the Museum of Fine Arts, Boston with the support of Jean S. and Frederic A. Sharf.
+This exhibition was made possible by friends of Ruth Gruber, and is a traveling exhibition of the International Center of Photography, New York.
 The Golder Family Foundation is lead sponsor for all Illinois Holocaust Museum special exhibitions.
-Additional local support provided by Rotarians for Peace, in honor of Rotarian Sir Nicholas Winton.
+Additional local support provided by the David C. & Sarajean Ruttenberg Arts Foundation.
 This program is partially supported by a grant from the Illinois Arts Council Agency.

 Photo: Unidentified Photographer.
 Ruth Gruber, Alaska Territory, 1941–43.

 Second Floor Balcony Gallery